invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    mind your own business = zapatero a tu zapato keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda if you want a good hairstyle, endure the tugging = si quiere quiere moño bonito, aguanta jalones
+    mind your own business = zapatero a tu zapato keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda

+    if you want a good hairstyle, endure the tugging = si quiere quiere moño bonito, aguanta jalones do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques better to die fighting than live begging = es mejor morir de pie que vivir de rodillas tell me with whom you walk and I'll tell you who you are = dime con quién andas, y te diré quién eres

 French